Generic Name: vismodegib (VIS moe DEG ib)

 Vismodegib is used to treat basal cell carcinoma that has spread to other parts of the body.

 Vismodegib may also be used for purposes not listed in this medication guide.

 What is the most important information I should know about vismodegib?

 Do not use vismodegib if you are pregnant, or if you are a man and your sexual partner is pregnant.
 Vismodegib use by either parent may cause severe birth defects or death of a baby.
-If you are pregnant and your sexual partner is taking vismodegib, do not have sex without using a latex condom and spermicide during treatment and for 3 months after your partner stops taking vismodegib.

 For Men: Always use a latex condom and spermicide when having sex, even if you have had a vasectomy.
 Continue using condoms and spermicide for at least 3 months after you stop taking vismodegib.